-This results in an enlarged physique such as a wider face, defined jaw, larger forehead, and bigger Adam’s apple.
+This results in an enlarged physique, such as a wider face, a defined jaw, a larger forehead, and a bigger Adam’s apple.

-If you spot someone who has larger than normal body parts, it probably means they’re steroid users.
+If you spot people with larger than normal body parts, it probably means they’re anabolic steroid users.

 5. Steroid Gut

-Also referred to as a human growth hormone gut, this condition is common in many users due to an increase in HGH and insulin from a steroid addiction.
+Also referred to as a human growth hormone gut, this condition is common in many users due to an increase in HGH and insulin from an anabolic steroid addiction.

 HGH is responsible for the growth of tissues and organs.
-In high amounts, this causes the intestines to grow larger, resulting in a bloated-looking gut.
+In high amounts, this causes the intestines to grow larger, resulting in a bloated-looking gut (palumboism).

 6. Flushed Skin

-Steroids are known to affect LDL cholesterol levels, which results in a spike in blood pressure.
+According to a study published in the Substance Abuse Treatment, Prevention, and Policy journal, steroids are known to affect LDL cholesterol levels, which results in a spike in blood pressure .

 That causes the skin to flush red or pink due to an increase in body temperature.

-As a result, if the person sweats often or turns into a tomato at the first signs of aggravation, they're probably on steroids.
+As a result, if the person sweats often or turns into a tomato at the first signs of aggravation, they are likely on steroids.

-They’ll also look more firm and dense compared to steroid muscles which may appear swollen with air.
+They’ll also look more firm and dense compared to anabolic steroid muscles, which may appear swollen with air.